 At GBHI, Tarnanas will continue to pursue his development of computational biomarkers of Alzheimer’s disease.
 He will also work with local and international Alzheimer advocacy organizations to develop a responsible strategy to implement this technology and utilize machine intelligence for disease prevention.

-Bio: Ioannis Tarnanas is a neuroscientist, currently working as a senior research associate at the ETH Zurich Health Information Systems—a joint initiative that combines technology and behavioral sciences in the healthcare sector.
+Bio: Ioannis Tarnanas is a neuroscientist, currently working across neuroscience, Alzheimer’s disease, and Digital Biomarkers as a Senior Researcher and Group Leader at the Center for Digital Health Interventions (c4dhi.org), a joint initiative between the ETH Zurich and Dartmouth College, USA.
 He received a PhD in neuroscience from Aristotle University of Thessaloniki in Greece.